Avnet/Ultra96-PYNQ/README.md

 ## Build PYNQ-compatible BSPs from scratch

-**IMPORTANT: for Ultra96 v1 and v2, u-boot source may not compile without Petalinux patches.**

-If making your own bsp and building it outside of Ultra96 PYNQ, you must include the [u-boot fixes](https://github.com/Avnet/Ultra96-PYNQ/tree/master/Ultra96/petalinux_bsp_v1/meta-user/recipes-bsp/u-boot).
-If building your bsp within the Ultra96 PYNQ build system, the u-boot fixes will be automatically applied.

-Building your own bsp is optional.
-It is only needed if you have a good reason not to use the included BSP.
+**Notes: Pre-built 2020.1 PetaLinux BSPs can be found under the GitHub v2.6.0 Releases Asset Files.
+If you optionally use these, you would skip the steps below to create and configure the BSPs from scratch and copy the prebuilt BSP to the location of where the build from scratch procedures creates them.**

-Obtain and install Xilinx Vivado or SDx and Petalinux on Ubuntu 16.04 LTS.
+To get started you must obtain and install Xilinx Vitis or Vivado and Petalinux on Ubuntu 16.04 LTS.
 For Xilinx tools, you will need a version compatible with the PYNQ release (for Xilinx tool compatibility, see [Xilinx Tool Version](https://pynq.readthedocs.io/en/latest/pynq_sd_card.html)).
 If you are installing the Xilinx tools for the first time on your existing setup you must read Xilinx UG1144 for Petalinux setup requirements.

 If you prefer, you can also setup all the tools on a VirtualBox VM (e.g. using [Vagrant software](https://pynq.readthedocs.io/en/latest/pynq_sd_card.html#prepare-the-building-environment)).
-If you purchased an Ultra96 board, a free voucher for the full-version Xilinx SDX tool suite and Petalinux is included.

 ### Step 1: Hardware design

-Use the Xilinx SDx or Vivado tools to generate the hardware design.
-The hardware design source files contain a PL (Xilinx Programmable Logic) design that will enable PYNQ to interact with a Grove mezzanine board.
+Use the Xilinx Vivado tools to generate the hardware design.
+The hardware design source files contain a PL (Xilinx Programmable Logic) design sensors96b that enables U96 PYNQ to interact with a Grove mezzanine board.
 The hardware design also contains Ultra96 board specific settings.
 After building the hardware design, it will need to be manually imported into the Petalinux BSP.

 To build the hardware design for Ultra96 v1: